ireaneus/CDI/IntroBibliography.md

-# Introduction to Bibliography Session 1 and 2
+# Introduction to Bibliography Session 1
 ## SESSION 1, PART 1– INTRODUCTION TO BIBLIOLOGY
 At the end of this session, you will be able to explain the following:
 - The Basics of Online Video Learning